K0rnli/TFTheory-releases/README.md

 - **System Tray**: Minimize to system tray for background operation
 - **Global Shortcuts**: Replay controls with keyboard shortcuts
 - **Auto-Updates**: Automatic application updates

+TFTheory was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+Riot Games does not endorse or sponsor this project